What Is Domestic Travel? And How Do You Know What Is What?

 You might enjoy a coffee or a stop at a restaurant or bar within the airport terminal first.
 With one final scan of your ticket upon boarding, you’ll be on your way to your destination.

-Make sure you give yourself ample time to arrive at the airport and go through security.
-Sometimes the lines can belong.
-Check out this awesome checklist the TSA provides to help you prepare.
+TIP: Make sure you give yourself ample time to arrive at the airport and go through security.
+Sometimes the lines can be long.

 Now that we have walked you through what you can expect for domestic travel, let’s discuss the differences with international travel.
 The main difference being security preparations.

 While domestic travel is any type of travel that takes place within the confines of a country’s borders, international flights are ones where your destination is across country borders.

 The process of buying a ticket for international travel is identical to buying a ticket for domestic travel.
 The main difference stems from: